datatribe-collective-labs/football-analytics/README.md

-## Implementing Football Analytics Pipeline Using Azure, Databricks, and Delta Lake
+## Implementing Football Analytics Pipeline Using Azure, Databricks, Delta Lake and Databricks AI/BI
 <!-- <br> -->

 This project presents an end-to-end data engineering solution for analyzing football events in the English Premier League during the 2025/2026 season.
 The goal is to design a scalable, automated, and analytics-ready data platform that ingests weekly football activities data and transforms it to support analysis over the course of the season.